 Weighted-

-Average Vesting Decem ber 31,
+Average Vesting Period (in years) ber 31, 13

-Period (in years) 20 14

-Unrecognized equity-based compensation expense:
+Unrecognized equity-based compensation expense: (III years)

-Stock options 2.1 \$ 8,255
+Stock options 2.9 \$ 10,168

-Restricted stock 2.8 3,982
+Restricted stock 3.5 1,950

-Total unrecognized equity-based compensation expense \$ 12,237
+Total unrecognized equity-based compensation expense \$ 12,118

-Defined Contribution Employee Benefit Plans: We maintain defined contribution employee benefit plans in a number of countries in which we operate including the U.S., Canada, the United Kingdom, Australia, France, Belgium, Norway, the Netherlands, and New Zealand.
+Defined Contribution Employee Benefit Plans: We maintain defined contribution employee benefit plans in a number of countries in which we operate including the U.S., Canada, the United Kingdom, Australia, France, Belgium, the Netherlands, and New Zealand.
 These plans generally allow employees the option to defer a percentage of their compensation in accordance with local tax laws.
 In addition, we make contributions under these plans ranging from 1% to 10% of eligible compensation.

-Expense under defined contribution plans were \$13.1 million, \$10.5 million and \$9.0 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+Our provisions for the expense under defined contribution plans were \$10.5 million, \$9.0 million and \$6.5 million for the years ended December 31, 2013, 2012 and 2011, respectively.